Steps to Earning Substance Abuse Counselor Certification in Arizona

 You must earn a minimum of a bachelor’s degree in an approved behavioral health field and accrue a minimum of 3,200 hours of supervised work experience in substance abuse counseling to transition from the LSAT credential to the Licensed Associate Substance Abuse Counselor (LASAC) credential.

-If you’ve already earned a board-approved bachelor’s degree in substance abuse or addiction counseling or one that’s accredited by NASAC, you can now begin accruing the required experience hours.
+If you’ve already earned a board-approved bachelor’s degree in substance abuse or addiction counseling or one that NASAC accredits, you can now begin accruing the required experience hours.

-If you qualified for the LSAT credential through an associate degree program, you’ll need to continue your education and earn an NASAC-accredited or board-approved behavioral health science bachelor’s degree program.
+Suppose you qualified for the LSAT credential through an associate degree program.
+In that case, you’ll need to continue your education and earn a NASAC-accredited or board-approved bachelor’s degree in behavioral health science.

 Tip!
-If you earn a master’s degree in an approved behavioral health science program that includes a supervised practicum of at least 300 hours, you can skip LASAC certification and earn LISAC certification once you complete the required experience hours and take either the IC&RC AADC exam or NAADAC’s Level II exam (see Step 6).
+Suppose you earn a master’s degree in an approved behavioral health science program that includes a supervised practicum of at least 300 hours.
+In that case, you can skip LASAC certification and earn LISAC certification once you complete the required experience hours and take either the IC&RC AADC exam or NAADAC’s Level II exam (see Step 6).

 The college or university where you earned your bachelor’s degree will be an excellent resource for finding employment as an LSAT and begin accruing the 3,200 hours of supervised work experience in substance abuse counseling you’ll need for LASAC certification.
 You must complete this experience in no less than 24 months.
 Your work experience must include: